eassolutions/jellyfin-marque/README.md

 # Jellyfin Marquee for Raspberry Pi

-A lightweight digital signage application that displays a rotating marquee of movies from a local Jellyfin server and plays them on demand.
+A lightweight digital signage application that displays a rotating marquee of movie posters from a local Jellyfin server.
 Designed for the Raspberry Pi with a vertical display.

 ## Hardware Requirements
 - Raspberry Pi